 - The Gilligan's Island pinball is centered on stopping Kona the Volcano God from erupting by finding ingredients to make Lava Seltzer and then delivering it.

 - "The Abyss" table in Psycho Pinball has an underwater volcano; it erupts to shoot pinballs to the top of the table.

 - The volcano in Congo erupts to start Volcano Multiball.

 Role Playing Games

 - Dungeons & Dragons adventure "In the Dungeons of the Slave Lords."
 The city of Suderham lies in the caldera of an extinct volcano.
 Guess what happens by the end of the module?
 The entire campaign of "The Shackled City Adventure Path" is based on the bad guys trying to cause a dormant volcano that has a city built into it's crater to erupt in order to fuel their demonic artifact.
 Possibly averted in that the characters have the ability to stop it (though are not required to for the completion of the campaign).
 Even if the P Cs succeed in preventing an all-out eruption, the tremors still do quite a number on the town.

-- The Curse Of Monkey Island features a lactose-intolerant volcano.
+- The Curse of Monkey Island features a lactose-intolerant volcano.
 Worshiped by vegetarian cannibals.
 It doesn't go off unless you trigger it.

 - In Paper Mario, Mt.
 Lavalava erupts.